Forecast inputs

 Weather and access caveat

-High altitude and cold storm cycles I-70 mountain corridor traffic spikes on weekends and after storms Conditions can change fast in the mountains.
-Always check official weather, road, avalanche, and park or resort sources before you travel.
+High altitude and cold storm cycles; wind can put upper lifts on hold.
+Conditions change fast in the mountains.
+Check official weather, road, and park or resort sources before you travel.

 How this estimate is built